carlos-cypriano/carlos-cypriano/README.md

-### Hi there, my name is Carlos Lucas de Oliveira Cypriano, I'm a Technologist in Digital Gaming and also I'm a Full Stack Web Developer 👋
+### Hey there, my name is Carlos Lucas de Oliveira Cypriano, I'm a Technologist in Digital Gaming and also I'm a Full Stack Web Developer 👋

-- 🔭 Currently my major is Technologist in Digital Games at Instituto Federal do Rio de Janeiro - Campus Engenheiro Paulo de Frontin
+- 🔭 Currently my major is Technologist in Digital Games at the Instituto Federal do Rio de Janeiro - Campus Engenheiro Paulo de Frontin
 - 🌱 I'm currently learning Full Stack Web Development
 - 😄 Pronouns: He/His
 - Sorry for my README document, I'm tidying it up, but I'll to detail more in the future.